lelogrott/lelogrott.github.io/_posts/2020-06-04-data-loss-and-now-what.markdown

 ### Action Round 3

 After establishing a backup routine and logging notes/replies before inserting them into the database there is one more thing left to do, prevent the table from being mistakenly deleted.
-When working on your serverless.yml file you can make usage of CloudFormation attributes in its default format under the "resources" section and CloudFormation provide us with a couple of attributes that come in handy: [DeletionPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) and [UpdateReplacePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatereplacepolicy.html).
+When working on your serverless.yml file you can make usage of CloudFormation attributes in its default format under the "resources" section and CloudFormation provides us with a couple of attributes that come in handy: [DeletionPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) and [UpdateReplacePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatereplacepolicy.html).

 Names make it self-explanatory but, just to be crystal clear, those attributes can be applied to any resource on your stack and assigning them the value "Retain" they'll retain or (in some cases) backup the existing physical instance of a resource when instructions are to replace/delete them, making it another safety measure that is worth using!

 That's it, I know this was a long post but I feel that it was needed.
 Answering the question in the title: now we analyze it, understand what happened and why it happened.
-Only doing that we'll be able to work on prevention and data recovering methods.
+Only doing that we'll be able to work on prevention and data recovery methods.

 Stay safe!